Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/en_DELTARUNE.md

 Choosing All Recruits will add recruiting each recruit as location.
 It's not required to recruit every recruit to finish a chapter but it's strongly recommended as important items could be behind.

-You can check your progress at each save point, and each chapter will let you know if you accidentally missed one (Queen will complain about Nubert being gone if you didn't recruit everyone, there's a paper on the wall before the Tenna fight, and there's a "bell of judgement" you can ring before the end of Chapter 4.)
+You can check your progress at each save point, and each chapter will let you know if you accidentally missed one (Trashy will warn you before the queen fight if you didn't recruit everyone, there's a paper on the wall before the Tenna fight, and there's a "bell of judgement" you can ring before the end of Chapter 4.)

 Each Recruit counts as a check.
 Some checks are available in this route that are not a part of the Weird Route.

 #### All Routes

 It combines both Weird Route and All Recruits as explained above.
-Take care that losing a recruit prevent your from recruiting it.
-If you want to do both on the main savefile yor should recruit before losing.
+Remember that losing a recruit will prevent you from recruiting it.
+If you want to do both on the main savefile, you should recruit before losing.

-Also Chapter 2 have Tasque Manager Challenge and All Stars Challenge that require the recruits.
-It's strongly recommended to remove them if you're playing on the same save file.
+Also, Chapter 2 has Tasque Manager Challenge and All Stars Challenge that require recruits.
+It's strongly recommended to remove them if you're planning on playing on the same save file.

 ## Universal Tracker Support